jkyau/momentum-ai/README.md

   - Provide recommendations or insights based on user input.
 - **Task Prioritization and Organization:** Ability to sort and filter tasks by due date, priority, or project.
 - **Seamless Cross-Device Experience:** Sync across desktop, tablet, and mobile devices.
+- **Google Calendar Integration:** Sync tasks with Google Calendar.

+## Google Calendar Integration

+Momentum now includes Google Calendar integration, allowing you to:

+- Connect your Google Calendar account
+- Create calendar events from tasks
+- Set event duration and reminders
+- View and manage your schedule directly from Momentum

+To set up the integration:

+1. Go to the Settings page
+2. Navigate to the Integrations tab
+3. Click "Connect Calendar" and follow the prompts
+4. Once connected, you can enable calendar integration when creating or editing tasks

 ## Getting Started